 In its submission, the AER suggested integrating the performance monitoring and reporting framework under the compliance programs to which the template relates, into each generator business' broader governance, risk management and compliance framework.
-This is to ensure that a reasonable assurance of compliance is achieved.31
+This is to ensure that a reasonable assurance of compliance is achieved.32

 The AER also submitted that it had identified issues with how generators translate the contents of the template into practice, and the interpretation of what each performance requirement involves for their individual plant.
-While the AER noted that this was not an issue with the template, it considered that its technical audit program is one way by which these issues could be addressed and lessons shared amongst industry.32
+While the AER noted that this was not created by the template, the AER considered that its technical audit program is one way by which these issues could be addressed and lessons shared amongst industry.33

-GDF Suez submitted that section 2.3 of the template33 should be clarified for older generators that may have had their performance standards established in connection agreements that referenced previous versions of the NER or National Electricity Code (Code).34
+GDF Suez submitted that section 2.3 of the template34 should be clarified for older generators that may have had their performance standards established in connection agreements that referenced previous versions of the NER or National Electricity Code (Code).35